monarch-initiative/koza/README.md

 #### Getting Started

-Send a TSV file through Koza to get some basic information (headers, number of rows)
+Send a local or remove csv file through Koza to get some basic information (headers, number of rows)

 ```bash
 koza run \